brucemack/brucemack.github.io/ampersand/index.md

 * The PTT signal is deasserted
 * The CTCSS/DCS encoder is off.
-* If conference/telemetry audio is received it is pushed onto the back of the appropriate delay line and we enter pre-transmit mode.
+* If conference/telemetry audio is received it is pushed onto the back of the appropriate delay line and we enter pre-transmit state.

 While In Pre-Transmit State: